eecs484db/eecs484db.github.io/wn23/p2-fakebook-jdbc/p2-fakebook-jdbc.md

 ## Implementation Approach and Rules

--   **We highly recommend writing your SQL queries in plaintext and executing them interactively through SQL\*PLUS before transplanting them into the Java application function.** Remember that in SQL\*PLUS, you should access the public data set with `project2.<tableName>` as explained in [The Public Data Set](#the-public-data-set).
-In Java, you should access the public data set with the variables in [StudentFakebookOracle.java](#studentfakebookoraclejava). **The SQL\*PLUS CLI will provide more helpful error messages than the JRE** (Java Runtime Environment), making it easier to debug your solutions.
+- **We highly recommend writing your SQL queries in plaintext and executing them interactively through SQL\*Plus before transplanting them into the Java application function.** Remember that in SQL\*Plus, you should access the public data set with `project2.<tableName>` as explained in [The Public Data Set](#the-public-data-set).
+In Java, you should access the public data set with the variables in [StudentFakebookOracle.java](#studentfakebookoraclejava). **The SQL\*Plus CLI will provide more helpful error messages than the JRE** (Java Runtime Environment), making it easier to debug your solutions.
 - When you submit to the Autograder, don't submit partially-completed queries; this will drag down the time it takes to grade your solution.
 Make sure that your file compiles with just the necessary return statement in the incomplete query functions.
 - **You are not permitted to create additional tables in your implementations.** You can, however, create additional views.
 If you do so, use `stmt.executeUpdate()` to create views rather than `stmt.executeQuery()`.
 You can access views by plaintext; you do not need to access them through variables like the public data set tables.
 Be sure to drop views before closing the statement at the end of the query.
 - When testing your application, the creation and dropping of views can get complicated if you have syntax errors in queries in the same function.
 For example, if a `CREATE VIEW` is executed successfully, but your query throws an error before the corresponding `DROP VIEW` statement is executed, the view will still exist the next time you test your code.
-If you encounter a syntax error in a query where you have created a view, you should manually drop the view in the SQL\*PLUS CLI.
+If you encounter a syntax error in a query where you have created a view, you should manually drop the view in the SQL\*Plus CLI.
 You may use `SELECT view_name FROM user_views;` to list all the views in your schema.
 - If you wish to add print statements to your functions for debugging purposes, you should use the Java equivalent of C++'s `cout`, which is `System.out.println`.
 This function takes a string parameter and prints it to the standard output stream.
 Similarly, you can print to the standard error stream with `System.err.println`. **Be sure to remove any such print statements from your file before submitting, as they will cause you to fail Autograder tests.**

 ## Runtime Efficiency